 Charles N. Ellis, MD, is the William B. Taylor Professor of Clinical Dermatology at the University of Michigan Medical School, Ann Arbor.
-He is Associate Chair of the Department, Director of its Residency Training Program, and Chief of the Dermatology Service at the Ann Arbor Veterans Affairs Health System.
+He is Associate Chair of the Department and Chief of the Dermatology Service at the Ann Arbor Veterans Affairs Health System.
 He received his medical degree from the University of Michigan Medical School and served his residency in the University's Department of Dermatology.
 He is a diplomate of the American Board of Dermatology.

 Dr. Ellis has been named one of the "Best Doctors in America" each year since 1994, is listed in the "Guide to Top Doctors" and "Guide to America's Top Physicians", and has been recognized as a "doctor's doctor" in the University of Michigan Health System.